daniel-bart/Game-of-Life/README.md

 # Game-of-Life

-Classic Game of Life with to example files to run.
+Classic Game of Life with two example files to run.